Bridging Loans Pros & Cons – Full guide on the advantages and disadvantages of bridging loans

 Who’s Applying For The Loan?

-Bridging loans can be availed of by private individuals, limited companies, business partnerships, and even offshore companies.
+Bridging loans can be taken out by private individuals, limited companies, business partnerships, and even offshore companies.
 Note that individuals need to be at least 18 years old to apply for the loan.
 There are usually no upper limits in terms of age, but again, it’s best to check with your lender first.

 What Will You Use The Loan For?